 PACC is a representative organisation.
-Our strength is in the voice of our members and the community we represent.
+Our strength is in the voice of the community we represent.
 PACC supports and provides opportunities for the voice of Shropshire parent carers being heard at a local and national level.
 There is clear evidence that the involvement of parent carers in the planning, delivery and review of services for children and young people with disabilities or additional needs improves the effectiveness of these services.
 Getting involved does make a difference.
 There are a number of ways that you can get involved.

 Share your experiences and views: Participate in consultations and surveys.
 PACC will regularly ask for your views on particular topics around disability and additional needs.
 These consultations and surveys may be about local or national issues but it is always important to share your views.
 These opportunities offer you the chance to influence the decisions that impact on your family and to improve services for all families of young people with disabilities or additional needs.
 Sometimes consultations will take the form of paper or online questionnaires but there will also be opportunities offered by PACC for parent carers to discuss and explore individual issues at consultation, information and training events.
 Click here to see a list of current consultations, surveys and events.
 You can also approach PACC with any particular feedback you have on the services you use or feel would be beneficial to your family.
 If you have been supported by a service that has been really beneficial to your family it is important to share that good practice, so that effective ways of working can be shared across services where appropriate.
 If you have concerns about a service and you feel that improvements need to be made, PACC can support a dialogue with the organisation that funds and /or delivers the services, to discuss how a service can be improved.